 Enable = 1000000000000

 Audit = 3000000000000

-Once you are done, Restart your Windows 10 device to make the modifications effective for Untrusted Font Blocking in Windows 10.
+Once you are done, Restart your Windows 11 or 10 device to make the modifications effective for Untrusted Font Blocking in Windows 10.